 By late March 2016, we had clinic appointments twice a week at the only major hospital in our area, which was over an hour away.
 I knew we needed to act, but all the advice I was getting at this hospital was to watch and wait.
 So I searched Facebook groups, explaining to the first group that accepted me that I hoped to find other moms.
 I was overwhelmed by the response.

 The first comment on my post was from the group's leader.
 She asked tough questions, "Do you really want an inexperienced doctor treating Emma or a doctor that sees it daily?"
 She gave me the contact information for NIH, and I quickly had her records sent to them.
-I was soon told that we needed to bring Emma to NIH right so she could be stabilized and begin her life-saving treatments.
+I was soon told that we needed to bring Emma to NIH right away so that she could be stabilized and begin her life-saving treatments.
 I immediately booked a hotel room and left for Maryland.
 She was admitted the following morning.

-The highly-skilled team confirmed Emma's borderline liver failure was the cause of bone marrow failure, and from their perspective she had one of the rarest forms.
+The highly-skilled team confirmed that Emma's borderline liver failure was the cause of bone marrow failure, and from their perspective she had one of the rarest forms.

 Several days later, Emma woke me complaining of chest pain.
 After more tests, it was explained she had developed symptoms of serum sickness.
 The cartilage between her rib cage and sternum was inflamed, requiring a longer inpatient stay for her.